2023 Legislative Agenda

 Because state transportation policies and funding have a significant effect on what can or can’t be accomplished locally, BEST is supporting, opposing, or watching a few dozen bills during the 2023 Oregon Legislative Session.

-UPDATED 3/25/23 to include additional relevant meetings, history.
+LAST UPDATED 8/18/23 to include additional bills, additional relevant meetings, and “traffic light” statuses.

-NOTE: To remain alive, a bill — except those before a rules, revenue or joint committee — by March 17, 2023, must be scheduled to have a work session no later than April 4, 2023.
+NOTE: To remain alive, a bill — except those before a revenue or rules committee — must be voted out of a work session in the second chamber no later than May 19, 2023.
 See HCR 23.

 Thanks to the pandemic, you no longer need to travel to Salem to testify but can do so remotely.